gavianu/NanoFlowModel/docs/05_theory_and_model.md

 - Rectification of motion is possible **without external work** input, relying purely on **microscopic structural asymmetries**.

 The NanoFlowModel adheres strictly to the second law.
 Local decreases in entropy (e.g., accumulation in one chamber) are permitted due to heat dissipation and asymmetric kinetic filtering across boundaries.

 ---

+### 🔍 Third Law – Formal Relevance after Martín-Olalla (2025)

+While our system does not operate near absolute zero, the **2025 reconfirmation by Martín-Olalla** shows the third law is a **limit case** of the second.

+Relevance for NanoFlow:

+- Confirms that **entropy flow can be geometrically constrained**
+- No contradiction arises even if **local entropy decreases** (as seen in OUT zone), since global entropy increases (due to wall interactions)

+The **loop amplifier** exploits this by passively channeling stochastic motion into flow — a behavior that aligns with updated thermodynamic formalism.

+---

+### 🔌 Energy Harvesting Concept

+Test008 implies that by integrating:

+- Rotor systems in flow-tube zones
+- Piezo layers on walls exposed to repetitive collisions
+- Thermoelectric pads on OUT chambers

+...the system can become an **energy accumulator**, not just a drift demonstrator.

+Such a system:

+- Harvests **energy passively from chaotic motion**
+- Can potentially **store energy electrically** via dynamos driven by rotor coupling
+- Operates with **no external power**, unlike traditional microgenerators

+This supports a future use-case: **self-charging devices**, **autonomous sensors**, or **environmental energy sinks**.

+---